Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

   }
 }
 ````

+A workflow is as follows, we ask FragmentManager for fragment, if in list, FragmentManager will return it.
+If `null`, a new CrimeFragment will be created.

 Our fragment class does not inflate using the `onCreate()` such as activity would, it inflates using the `onCreateView()` method. and we explicitly inflate the the fragments view by calling `LayoutInflater.inflate()`.
 The first parameter is the resource ID, second is the parent's view, and third tells the inflater whether to add the inflated view to the parent.